cinnabar-forge/node-meta/README.md

 #### Updating the project version

 - Select `Update version`.
-- Choose the version update type (patch, minor, major).
+- Choose the version update type (dev, patch, minor, major).
 - Confirm update (and, if necessary, commit and push).

 ## Contributing